chkummer/klonk/firmware/klonk_de_rfid_rc522/README.md

 If authentication is successful klonk is unlocked and it will print "CNTRL-ALT-DEL" and stored password to unlock the Windows Desktop.
 To lock the Windows Desktop just hold the registered RFID-tag again close to the RFID-RC522 sensor. klonk will be locked and print "CNTRL-ALT-DEL" and "RETURN" to lock the Windows Desktop.

+There are two klonk buttons available:

+* select button: allows to select which user is active
+* password button: prints stored password or user/password of active user

+The buttons only work when klonk is in unlocked mode.

-Once authenticated by registerd RFID-Tag the stored password can be printed by pressing a button.
+Once authenticated by registerd RFID-Tag the stored password can be printed by pressing the password button:

-Pressing button short -> print stored password Pressing and holding button longer than 1 second -> print stored user and password
+* Pressing button short -> print stored password
+* Pressing and holding button longer than 1 second -> print stored user and password

 A RGB-LED shows the operation status of klonk:

 * RED: klonk is locked, authentication needed to unlock - printing of password or user/password is not working
-* GREEN: klonk is unlocked, authenticated - printing of password or user/password by pressing button is working
+* GREEN/ORANGE: klonk is unlocked, authenticated - printing of password or user/password by pressing the password button is working
-* BLUE: klonk is in init mode e.g. initital setup of user, password and RFID-Tag or resetting passwords
+* BLUE: klonk is in init mode e.g. initital setup of user, password and RFID-Tag
 * BLINK: klonk is not paired with your cell phone - only for bluetooth enabled version

+GREEN shows login user is active and ORANGE shows second user is active.

-There are commands available for administering klonk:
+These commands are available for administering klonk:

-* help        list of commands
+* help - list of commands
-* passwd      change password
+* passwd - change password
-* pwgen       generate random password
+* pwgen - generate random password
-* passwin     change windows password
+* passwin - change windows password
-* reset       reset user, password and register RFID-tag
+* reset - reset user, password and register RFID-tag

-passwd, pwgen and passwin are only working when klonk is unlocked. help and reset work in lock and unlocked mode.
-You have to enter your stored password before you can use reset command.
+passwd, pwgen and passwin are only working when klonk is unlocked. help and reset work in locked and unlocked mode.
+You have to enter your stored password of the login user before you can use reset command.

 You can enter the above commands via serial terminal application or bluetooth terminal app:

-* USB - via serial terminal application e.g. HypeTerminal, Arduino IDE serial monitor,...
+* USB: via serial terminal application e.g. HypeTerminal, Arduino IDE serial monitor,...
 * Bluetooth: via bluetooth terminal app of your cell phone - only for bluetooth enabled version

 Bluetooth enabled klonk version also offers an automatic Windows Desktop logout. klonk and your cell phone is paired by building a connection with your bluetooth terminal app. klonk